 The simplicity of the model has minimised barriers to implementation.
 One hurdle has been convincing reluctant A&E departments to share data for fears of breaching confidentiality.
 A detailed investigation by the UK’s Information Commissioner, however, deemed the project entirely legal and appropriate thanks to the anonymisation of all information provided.

 Another challenge came with the software required to securely compile and share data, a problem since remedied with simple technical fixes.

 A third hurdle has been the capacity and willingness of police forces to investigate the increase in violent incidents that data sharing allows.

 No hurdle, however, has been significant enough to prevent the model from rolling out nationwide.
 Now, it’s going global.

 All hospitals in Amsterdam implement the Cardiff model.
 Sites in Melbourne, Sydney, Canberra and Cape Town all have replications underway.
-A joint replication by the Johnson Foundation and the CDC in Atlanta and Philadelphia will publish national recommendations in the coming months.
+A joint replication by the Robert Wood Johnson Foundation and the CDC in Atlanta and Philadelphia will publish national recommendations in the coming months.

 Fostering collaboration between health services and law enforcement, it seems, could be on the cusp of changing the way states across the world prevent violence.